 From inception, our operations have been funded primarily through the sales of our common stock, as well as from the issuance of convertible debt, research and clinical grants, and product revenue generated by the sale of our Argus II System.
-During the years ended December 31, 2016 and 2015 and the three months ended March 31, 2017, we funded our business primarily through:
+During the years ended December 31, 2016 and 2015 and the six months ended June 30, 2017, we funded our business primarily through:

-- Revenue of \$1.0 million in the first three months of 2017, and \$4.0 million and \$8.9 million in fiscal years 2016 and 2015, respectively, generated by sales of our Argus II System, - Issuance of common stock in our Rights Offering in June 2016, which generated net proceeds of \$19.5 million of cash after offering expenses, - Issuance of common stock and warrants in our Rights Offering in March 2017, which generated net proceeds of \$19.7 million of cash after offering expenses.
+- Revenue of \$3.2 million in the first six months of 2017, and \$4.0 million and \$8.9 million in fiscal years 2016 and 2015, respectively, generated by sales of our Argus II System, - Issuance of common stock in our Rights Offering in June 2016, which generated net proceeds of \$19.5 million after offering expenses, - Issuance of common stock and warrants in our Rights Offering in March 2017, which generated net proceeds of \$19.7 million after offering expenses.

 Our financial statements have been presented on the basis that our business is a going concern, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
 We are subject to the risks and uncertainties associated with a business with one product line and limited commercial product revenues, including limitations on our operating capital resources and uncertain demand for our products.
-We have incurred operating losses and negative operating cash flows since inception, and we expect to continue to incur operating losses and negative operating cash flows for at least the next few years.
-The Company's independent registered public accounting firm, in its report on the Company's 2016 consolidated financial statements, raised substantial doubt about the Company's ability to continue as a going concern.
+We have incurred operating losses and negative operating cash flows since inception, and we expect to continue to incur operating losses and negative operating cash flows for at least the next few years, as a result of which, management has concluded that there is substantial doubt about the Company's ability to continue as a going concern.
+The Company's independent registered public accounting firm, in its report on the Company's 2016 consolidated financial statements, has also raised substantial doubt about the Company's ability to continue as a going concern.

-In June 2016, the Company successfully completed a Rights Offering to existing stockholders, raising proceeds of \$19.5 million net of cash offering costs, selling 6.0 million shares of common stock at \$3.315 per share, representing 85% of the Company's stock price at the close of the Rights Offering.
+In June 2016, the Company successfully completed a Rights Offering to existing stockholders, raising proceeds of \$19.5 million net of cash offering costs, selling 6.0 million shares of common stock at \$3.315 per share, representing 85% of the Company's per share stock price at the close of the Rights Offering.

-In March 2017, the Company successfully completed a Rights Offering to existing stockholders, raising proceeds of \$19.7 million net of cash offering costs, selling 13.7 million Units at \$1.47 per Unit, which was the Company's stock price at the close of the Rights Offering.
+In March 2017, the Company successfully completed a Rights Offering to existing stockholders, raising proceeds of \$19.7 million net of cash offering costs, selling 13.7 million Units at \$1.47 per Unit, which was the Company's per share stock price at the close of the Rights Offering.
 Each Unit consisted of one share of common stock and one warrant, with a five-year life, to buy an additional share of common stock at \$1.47 per share.
-The Company believes that it has sufficient funds to last into the first quarter of 2018.
+The Company believes that it has sufficient funds to last into the second quarter of 2018.
 To continue business operations beyond that point, the Company will need to raise additional debt and/or equity capital.
-However, there can be no assurances that the Company will be able to secure any such additional financing on acceptable terms and conditions, or at all.
+However, there can be no assurances that the Company will be able to secure any such additional financing on acceptable terms and conditions, or at all so as to be able to continue its business at current levels past the second quarter of fiscal 2018.
 If cash resources become insufficient to satisfy the Company's ongoing cash requirements, the Company would be required to scale back or discontinue its technology and product development programs and/or clinical trials, or obtain funds, if available (although there can be no certainty), through strategic alliances that may require the Company to relinquish rights to its products, or to discontinue its operations entirely.